John Kerin: Post-political career

 After his retirement from politics in 1993, Kerin was appointed to a senior position at the Australian Meat and Livestock Corporation, and joined numerous boards of various charities and companies.
 Kerin remained active across a range of public policy issues in Australia.
 In October 2008 he was appointed to the board of the Commonwealth Scientific and Industrial Research Organisation.
 He was appointed the 2008 Distinguished Life Member of the Australian Agriculture and Resource Economics Society.

-In October 2010 he was appointed Chair of the Crawford Fund, a position he held until early 2017.
+In October 2010 Kerin was appointed Chair of the Crawford Fund, a position he held until early 2017.
 The Crawford Fund aims to increase Australia's engagement in international agricultural research, development and education.
 In 2011 he resigned from the New South Wales branch of the Labor Party in protest at what he saw as the increasingly highly centralised nature of control over the operations of the organisation.
 He said that the administrative arm of the party had become increasingly involved in policy formulation, leaving little room for meaningful participation by rank and file party members.
 In August 2012, he rejoined the Party as a member in Canberra, where he stated he felt that local management of the party was more responsive to the concerns of members.

-In 2017, Kerin released a memoir of his experiences as Primary Industries and Energy Minister between 1983 and 1991.
+In 2017, Kerin released an extensive memoir of his experiences as Primary Industries and Energy Minister between 1983 and 1991.

+Kerin died on 29 March 2023, at the age of 85.

+Honours

+On 26 January 2001 Kerin was appointed a Member of the Order of Australia (AM).
+On 11 June 2018 he was advanced within the Order to Officer level (AO).

+On 1 January 2001 Kerin was awarded the Centenary Medal.